 Best Car Cover for Outdoors

 Car covers help prevent dings, dents, and scratches, as well as protecting your paint from natural hazards and damaging weather.
-If you leave your old car outdoors for any length of time, it should be under a cover.
+If you leave your classic car outdoors for any length of time, it should be under a cover.

 When selecting the best car cover for outdoors, the first question is, how often do you use the car?
 If it's your daily driver, a lightweight cover would be a good choice.
 They're easy to take on and off, and can usually be folded and stored in the trunk when not in use.
 Lightweight covers are also good for cars that are used only on weekends, like Sunday cruising.